- Explain the brain functions involved in memory; recognize the roles of the hippocampus, amygdala, and cerebellum in memory

 There also appear to be specific neurotransmitters involved with the process of memory, such as epinephrine, dopamine, serotonin, glutamate, and acetylcholine (Myhrer, 2003).
 There continues to be discussion and debate among researchers as to which neurotransmitter plays which specific role (Blockland, 1996).
 Although we don’t yet know which role each neurotransmitter plays in memory, we do know that communication among neurons via neurotransmitters is critical for developing new memories.
 Repeated activity by neurons leads to increased neurotransmitters in the synapses and more efficient and more synaptic connections.
 This is how memory consolidation occurs.

 It is also believed that strong emotions trigger the formation of strong memories, and weaker emotional experiences form weaker memories; this is called arousal theory (Christianson, 1992).
 For example, strong emotional experiences can trigger the release of neurotransmitters, as well as hormones, which strengthen memory; therefore, our memory for an emotional event is usually better than our memory for a non-emotional event.
 When humans and animals are stressed, the brain secretes more of the neurotransmitter glutamate, which helps them remember the stressful event (McGaugh, 2003).
 This is clearly evidenced by what is known as the flashbulb memory phenomenon.

-A flashbulb memory is an exceptionally clear recollection of an important event ([link]).
+A flashbulb memory is an exceptionally clear recollection of an important event (Figure 2).
 Where were you when you first heard about the 9/11 terrorist attacks?
 Most likely you can remember where you were and what you were doing.
 In fact, a Pew Research Center (2011) survey found that for those Americans who were age 8 or older at the time of the event, 97% can recall the moment they learned of this event, even a decade after it happened.